AishatAdewoyin/AishatAdewoyin/README.md

 - 🚀 Building and completing **real-life AI/ML and web development projects which is very key, for my accountability purposes**.
 - 💡 Focusing on creating **AI solutions** for mental well-being and women's health. -->

-### 📚 Interesting Facts About Me:

-- ✍️ I love writing poems and listening to meaningful lyrics.
-- 🙇 Due to my struggles with impostor syndrome and self-criticism as I journey through my programming learning processes, I explore themes of **self-acceptance, self-analysis, resilience, and growth in my writing**.

-- 🎨 I have a keen eye for **design, and yes 🙌 I love colors**, which makes front-end development exciting for me.
-- 🧘‍♀️ I enjoy jornaling and practicing mindfulness to maintain mental clarity while learning.
-- 🌍 With a strong background in full-stack development and a growing expertise in AI/ML, I'm committed to building impactful solutions that merge technology with real-world needs, particularly for small business, mental well-being and women's health.

----

 ### 💻 Most Used Languages and Tools:

 <p align="center">